pixelstorm/coding_guidelines_custom_builds/README.md

 1. Woocommerce

 # Custom Coding
-1. Prefix all functions with pxs_.
+1. Prefix all functions with pxs_ and tables with a unique white_label prefix.
 1. Provide comments for functions and templates.

 ### We adhere to wordpress best practices broadly defined here: